MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_demo_setup.md

 1. In the Microsoft Purview portal, navigate to **Settings** > **Device onboarding** > **Devices** and verify the device has been successfully onboarded.

 You have successfully onboarded a device and joined it to Microsoft Entra ID to be protected by endpoint DLP policies.

+## Task 5 – Enable support for sensitivity labels

+In this task, you'll install the necessary modules and enable support for sensitivity labels on your tenant.

+1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.

+1. Open an elevated PowerShell window by right clicking the Windows button in the task bar, then select **Terminal (Admin)**.

+1. Confirm the **User Account Control** window with **Yes** and press Enter.

+1. Run the **Install-Module** cmdlet to install the latest MS Online PowerShell module version:

+    ```powershell
+    Install-Module -Name MSOnline
+    ```

+1. Confirm the Nuget security dialog and the Untrusted repository security dialog with **Y** for Yes and press Enter.
+This might take a while to complete processing.

+1. Run the **Install-Module** cmdlet to install the latest SharePoint Online PowerShell module version:

+    ```powershell
+    Install-Module -Name Microsoft.Online.SharePoint.PowerShell
+    ```

+1. Confirm the Untrusted repository security dialog with **Y** for Yes and press Enter.

+1. Run the **Connect-MsolService** to connect to the MS Online service:

+    ```powershell
+    Connect-MsolService
+    ```

+1. In the **Sign into your account** form, sign in as **MOD Administrator** `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

+1. After signing in, navigate back to the terminal window.

+1. Run the **Get-Msoldomain** cmdlet and save the domain as a variable:

+    ```powershell
+    $domain = get-msoldomain
+    ```

+1. Use the _$domain_ variable created in the previous step to create a new variable for _$adminurl_:

+    ```powershell
+    $adminurl = "https://" + $domain.Name.split('.')[0] + "-admin.sharepoint.com"
+    ```

+1. Run the **Connect-SPOService** cmdlet using the _$adminurl_ variable created in the previous step:

+    ```powershell
+    Connect-SPOService -url $adminurl
+    ```

+1. In the **Sign into your account** form, sign in as **MOD Administrator**. `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

+1. After signing in, navigate back to the terminal window.

+1. Run the **Set-SPOTenant** cmdlet to enable support for sensitivity labels:

+    ```powershell
+    Set-SPOTenant -EnableAIPIntegration $true
+    ```

+1. Confirm the changes with **Y** for Yes and press Enter.

+1. Close the PowerShell window.

+You have successfully enabled support for sensitivity labels for Teams and SharePoint sites.

+## Task 6 – Turn on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint

+1. Open **Microsoft Edge** and navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

+1. Select **Solutoins** in the left sidebar, then select **Information Protection** > **Sensitivity labels**.

+1. Select **Turn on now** in the yellow dialogue box that states **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+You can turn on here, but note that additional configuration is required for Multi-Geo environments.**

+1. You should now see a message stating **You can now create sensitivity labels with privacy and access control settings for Teams, SharePoint sites, and Microsoft 365 Groups.**